 Interviews and workshops can be used to identify the key elements of engaging stories that can influence others.
 These can be published and training can be provided to key influencers to improve their ability to tell engaging stories that support the values.
 These engaging stories, told consistently subtly influence the norms and values of the culture over time in all areas of the company.

 What are your experiences?
 Do you have any questions you would like answered?
-Please comment on this blog and one of our experts will respond.
+Please comment on this blog.